 VLAN Creation and Management

 VLANs are a core switching concept used in almost every modern network.
-In this tutorial, you will learn how to create, name, verify, and delete VLANs using Cisco IOS commands, along with understanding where VLANs are stored.
+In this tutorial, you will learn how to create, name, verify, and delete VLANs using Cisco IOS commands on a Cisco switch, along with understanding where VLAN data is stored and how to clean up the VLAN database correctly.

 What is a VLAN?

-A VLAN (Virtual Local Area Network) is a logical segmentation of a switch network that groups devices as if they were on the same physical LAN, regardless of their physical location.
+A VLAN (Virtual Local Area Network) is a logical segmentation of a switch network that groups devices as if they were on the same physical LAN — regardless of their physical location or which switch port they are connected to.
+VLANs operate at Layer 2 of the OSI model and are identified by a VLAN ID (1–4094).
+For conceptual background see VLANs Overview and 802.1Q VLAN Tagging.

 1. Create VLANs